bluehalo/ngx-leaflet-draw/README.md

 *IMPORTANT NOTE: We have renamed this package from ```@asymmetrik/angular2-leaflet-draw``` to ```@asymmetrik/ngx-leaflet-draw```*

-> Leaflet Draw extension to the @asymmetrik/ngx-leaflet package for Angular 2+
+> Leaflet Draw extension to the @asymmetrik/ngx-leaflet package for Angular.io
-> Provides Leaflet Draw integration into Angular 2+ projects.
+> Provides Leaflet Draw integration into Angular.io (Angular 2+) projects.
 Compatible with Leaflet v1.0.x and Leaflet Draw 0.4.x

 > Now supports Angular v4, Ahead-of-Time compilation (AOT), and use in Angular-CLI based projects